akomar812/discord-craps/README.md

 2. [Add your newly created bot](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) to the desired discord server

-3. Add your bot to the channel that you would like to play on.
-Only one channel is recommended, a bot in multiple channels will manage the same game

-4. (optional) Want your bot to have a little zazz?
+3. (optional) Want your bot to have a little zazz?
 Add a `.zazz.json` file to the root of this directory to catch regex patterns and apply responses which will be selected randomly.
 An example zazz file looks like: